-(1) The portion of each individual's award related to corporate goals is based 50% on our fiscal 2014 revenue and 50% on our fiscal 2014 AEBITDA.
+(1) The portion of each individual's award related to corporate goals is based 50% on our fiscal 2015 revenue and 50% on our fiscal 2015 AEBITDA.

-The maximum possible payout under the 2014 Plan with respect to the foregoing named executive officers was 200% of the target.
-Any payout exceeding 100% of a named executive officer's target would be paid in restricted stock which would vest on the first anniversary of the date of grant.
+The maximum possible payout under the 2015 Plan for our named executive officers was 200% of the target.
+Any payout exceeding 100% of a named executive officer's target would be paid in restricted stock that vests on the first anniversary of the date of grant.

-In setting the corporate performance targets under the 2014 Plan, the Compensation Committee considered historic levels of our performance for revenue and AEBITDA, taking into consideration our acquisitions in fiscal 2013, and based the corporate performance targets on results that were improvements over the prior year's results.
+In setting the corporate performance targets under the 2015 Plan, the Compensation Committee considered historic levels of our performance for revenue and AEBITDA, taking into consideration our acquisitions in fiscal 2014, and based the corporate performance targets on results that were improvements over the prior year's results.
 Furthermore, the Compensation Committee set the corporate performance targets at levels that required successful implementation of corporate operating objectives for meaningful payouts to occur.
 The Compensation Committee believed that the targets related to threshold performance were highly achievable in light of budgeted expectations, but the payouts for maximum performance required significant improvement over the prior year's comparable performance.
-The performance targets selected by the Committee for each of the named executive officers during fiscal 2014 are set forth in the tables below.